utdata/icj-project-template/README.md

 ## Understanding this project

 Most of the files you edit for this project are in the `src` directory.
-The Gulp production process will generate the publishable files into the `docs` folder, which you shouldn't have to touch.
+The Gulp production process will generate the publishable files into the `docs` folder, which you shouldn't touch.

 ```pre
 src